 And vice versa.
 Someone who does strength sport goes and tries to do something that requires flexibility, they tend to get injured fast as well.
 Not too many people understand the dynamic relationship between getting someone stronger and more flexible at the same time and that’s exactly what I am going to talk to you guys about.

 The first topic that I want to cover is called using a movement progression.
-Now some of you guys might have heard of this before the thing that comes to most people’s mind is gymnastics.
-In gymnastics one of the moves everybody wants to learn is called the Iron Cross where you hold your body out like this in the rings:
+Now some of you guys might have heard of this before the thing that comes to most people’s minds is gymnastics.
+In gymnastics one of the moves, everybody wants to learn is called the Iron Cross where you hold your body out like this in the rings:

-But if you are a complete beginner and you walk-in a gymnastic studio no one’s ever going to tell you to just jump out there and start going for it.
+But if you are a complete beginner and you walk into a gymnastic studio no one’s ever going to tell you to just jump out there and start going for it.

 - iron cross

 That is the perfect example of what I am talking about when I say a movement progression.

 Now a topic of large discussion in the rehab community is something called a bridge or Yoga bridge where you are doing a backbend over the top.
 A lot of people are saying that it’s a poor exercise to do because people are going to injure themselves, they are not keeping their center in line so that’s a common way of people to cause injury to themselves.

 Now, the one problem that I have with that is it’s one of the best positions to increase strength in a complete range of motion.
 I’m going to show you guys a movement progression that you can use with your clients to get them from doing a simple shoulder bridge to a more advanced gymnast bridge with safety so that they get stronger and reduce the chance of them injuring their spines in the long run.